-(In my epic poem The McAdooiad, a political consultant leads an expedition to Hades to conduct a focus group there.
-While there, they are given a tour by the shade of someone who might be Mark Twain, or maybe Kurt Vonnegut.
-They travel to the section of Hell called the Vale of Conservative Commentators.)
+(In my epic-in-progress poem The McAdooiad, a political consultant leads an expedition to Hades to conduct a focus group there.
+While there, they are given a tour by the shade of someone who might be Mark Twain, or maybe Kurt Vonnegut, or possibly both.
+They travel to the section of Hell called the Vale of Pundits.)

-“Hell has expanded, you know, since Dante’s day,” the guide explained.
+“Hell has expanded since Dante’s day,” the guide explained.

-“There are more than just nine rings now; indeed, there are more than nine sets of rings, and new construction continues apace.
+“More than just nine rings – indeed, nine times nine sets of rings,

 For those who could not, would not, dared not repent.

 “Construction continues, new Hells are designed, approved, erected,

 But it cannot keep up with the influx of souls – hence your delays upon entry.

 Still for all the mass production, for all the identical highrising rows,